freedomofpress/securedrop-docs/docs/admin/workstation_reference/troubleshooting_updates.rst

 Step 4: Restart the updater
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Click the SecureDrop desktop icon to restart the updater.
+Click the SecureDrop Inbox desktop icon to restart the updater.
 If all issues have been resolved, the updater should run to
 completion and display a success message.
 If the issue
 persists, please contact us for assistance.